How to Build a Big Film Audience with a Small Team

 How can we streamline the production workflow?

 Blockbusters and indie shorts follow a similar post-production path, but setting this up for maximum efficiency can help you do more with less.
 Organizing footage and adding production effects to your M&E tracks in foreign-language films are just two things you can do to boost workflows and get more done.
-We’ve laid out the post-production workflow tips here.
+We’ve laid out the post-production workflow tips and set security tips on our blog.
 Be ready to embrace small technology shifts that will help you be better in the end.

 What does early accessibility look like in film production?